Can’t remember names? Try our hacks

 1. Use visual association to remember names

-There are other visual association techniques that have been proven to work.
+Other visual association techniques have been proven to work.
 For example, if someone is a Matt – see them standing on a mat.
 If someone is a Doug, see them digging a hole.
 If someone is an Elizabeth, imagine them as the Queen!
 These visualisations will all help your brain to file and recall the information.

 2. Eat a brain-healthy diet and get enough sleep to remember names

 Practice good sleep hygiene to make sure you are getting enough sleep.
-If you suffer from regular insomnia, consider using relaxation or meditation to help you retrain your mind to switch off and sleep more soundly.
+If you have regular insomnia, consider using relaxation or meditation to help you retrain your mind to switch off and sleep more soundly.

 3. Use the name in conversation